adimishra1980/assignment_food_ordering_platform/README.md

     This command will build the images for the frontend and backend, start all three containers, and run the database migrations.

-4. Seed the database with sample data
+4. Run the migrations and seed the database with sample data After containers are up, run:

-    After containers are up, run:
+        docker-compose exec backend npm run migrate
         docker-compose exec backend npm run seed

 5. Open your browser: